Amazon, Virginia Mason team up on COVID-19 vaccine pop-up clinic

 Amazon also sent a letter to President Joe Biden’s administration Wednesday in which it offered to assist with vaccine rollout and asked that its noncorporate workers receive the vaccine “at the earliest appropriate time.”
 The company had previously made the same plea to Inslee and King County Executive Dow Constantine.

 Other organizations also have hosted mass vaccination clinics.
-More than 2,000 people showed up at the Jamestown S’Klallam Tribe’s drive-through vaccination clinic in early January after it offered its excess COVID-19 vaccine to nontribal members.
+More than 2,000 people showed up at the Jamestown S’Klallam Tribe’s drive-thru vaccination clinic in early January after it offered its excess COVID-19 vaccine to nontribal members.

-The first state-run mass vaccination sites will open next week in Kennewick, Spokane, Wenatchee and Vancouver, Wash., Washington secretary of health Umair Shah said Thursday morning.
+The first state-run mass vaccination sites will open next week in Kennewick, Spokane, Wenatchee and Vancouver, Washington secretary of health Umair Shah said Thursday morning.
 King County has said it will open its own mass vaccination sites in February.

 Health care providers will likely set up additional mass-vaccination events in coming weeks, Kaplan said at Thursday’s news conference.